abe-winter/abe-winter.github.io/_posts/2022-04-20-moviepaas.md

 new: true
 ---

-This is about netflix + uber imploding.

-1. toc
-{:toc}

-## good product, bad business

-If you're a consumer, netflix and uber are awesome.
-(Except somehow for me: I avoided uber for a while because of the privacy risk, and netflix for reasons surpassing understanding doesn't work with my credit card).

-But you can be a great product without being a great business.
-Businesses need to have, like, moats, and positive unit economics.

-You know what was a great product? *Moviepass*.
-Incentivize consumers to buy movie tix through us, rather than through the theater, by buying them at retail price from the theater and then selling them to the consumer as a subscription, which, uh, costs less than a single ticket.

-(I never had moviepass.
-You'd have to pay me my hourly consulting rate to sit through a 60-minute movie.
+I never had moviepass.
+(You'd have to pay me my hourly consulting rate to sit through a 60-minute movie).
 I'm told the hobbit movie is 8 hours long and doesn't feature tom bombadil[^oldtom].
-This surpasses understanding).
+This surpasses understanding.

 [^oldtom]: [oldest and fatherless](https://km-515.livejournal.com/1042.html) his terrible secret